junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 Most health problems have many causes, one leading to another.
 To correct the problem in a lasting way, you must look for and deal with the underlying causes.
 You must get to the root of the problem.

 For example, in many villages diarrhea is the most common cause of death in small children.
 The spread of diarrhea is caused in part by lack of cleanliness (poor sanitation and hygiene).
-You can do something to correct this by digging latrines and teaching basic guidelines of cleanliness (p.
-133).
+You can do something to correct this by digging latrines and teaching basic guidelines of cleanliness ([page 133](#page-133)).

 **But the children who suffer and die most often from diarrhea are those who are poorly nourished.** Their bodies do not have strength to fight the infections.
 So to prevent death from diarrhea we must also prevent poor nutrition.